Mahalakshmibalireddy21003680/LU-Decomposition/README.md

 ## Program:
 ```
 '''Program to find L and U matrix using LU decomposition.
-Developed by: S.ABHISHEK
+Developed by: B.mahalakshmi
-RegisterNumber: 21004552
+RegisterNumber: 21003680
 '''

 # To print L and U matrix